 Nate Roberts still dreams of making the major leagues one day, but, for now, his main wish is to get through a season of baseball healthy.

-Roberts, a former Richmond-Burton standout and outfielder for the Advanced-A Fort Myers Miracle, has endured three knee surgeries since starting his minor league career in 2010.
+Roberts, a 2006 Richmond-Burton graduate and outfielder for the Advanced-A Fort Myers Miracle, has endured three knee surgeries since starting his minor league career in 2010.
 The Minnesota Twins drafted Roberts in the fifth round that year.

 The injuries have taken a toll on the 25-year-old.